home

 The success of NAFA is due to its ability to maintain true men’s Fastpitch traditions while having the flexibility to cope with the changing face of our sport by maintaining “in the know” active Fastpitch Directors at every level.

-We maintain the following tenants: No time limits and NO tiebreakers at the World Series although it is optional at any level prior to the World Series as time constraints force the issue.
+We maintain the following tenants: No time limits and NO tiebreakers at the World Series although it is optional at any level prior to the World Series as time constraints force the issue and the Masters program requests them.

 We have the best pitching rule with realistic penalties and umpire enforcement.
 We have the best Designated Batter/Defensive Specialist Rule.
 We don’t allow bad behavior and harshly penalize if it is at the end of a game.